lizac9/project2-bn-horror-film/README.md

 ### Desing Choices:

 #### **Typography:**
 The font ‘Bigelow Rules’ was chosen for the title, which welcomes the user to the game.
 My decision to use this font was influenced by the font used in the movie “The Nightmare Before Christmas”.
 It has an association with playful memories of childhood, and it sets a tone for the adventure the user is about to take.
-The body font is called ‘Wired One’.
+The body font is called ‘Wire One’.
 This font results in a more balanced and clear legibility for the remainder of the game.
 In the case that one of the other fonts can't be loaded, they will fall back to a sans-serif font.

 #### **Colour Scheme:**

 [Back to Top](#black--white-horror-film-quiz)

+### User Stories:

+- As a user, I want clarity of what I am selecting in a website.
+- As a user, I want balanced neutral tones that don't strain my eyes.
+- As a user, I want education as well as a challenge in a quiz.
+- As a user, I want an easy to navigate interface.
+- As a user, I want the aspect of competition that score based games offer.
+- As a user, I want a clear indication when I choose an incorrect or correct answer.
+- As a user, I want have the choice to personalise my score.
+- As a user, I want to see a leaderboard.

+### Wireframes:

+To see all the wireframes created in the UX stage click here.

 ## Technologies Used